nezaboodka/reactronic/README.md

 Below is the detailed description of each concept.

-### State
+### Observable Objects

-State is a set of objects that store data of an application.
-All state objects are transparently hooked to track access to their properties, both on reads and writes.
+Observable objects store data of an application.
+All such objects are transparently hooked to track access to their properties, both on reads and writes.

 ``` typescript
 class MyModel extends ObservableObject {